-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT" and "COMPANY."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT" and "COMPANY."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's use of the phrase "reflecting" is vague, overly broad and unduly burdensome, and seeks the production of irrelevant documents and does not describe the documents sought with reasonable particularity.
 By way of further example, AMD's references to "discussions," "fear" and "unfair or discriminatory allocations" are vague.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.

-All DOCUMENTS constituting or reflecting consumer or customer feedback regarding (a) COMPANY's selection of AMD or INTEL MICROPROCESSORS or products containing

-AMD or INTEL MICROPROCESSORS, or (b) COMPANY's advertising, marketing, promotion, or sale of products containing AMD and/or INTEL MICROPROCESSORS.
+All DOCUMENTS constituting or reflecting consumer or customer feedback regarding (a) COMPANY's selection of AMD or INTEL MICROPROCESSORS or products containing AMD or INTEL MICROPROCESSORS, or (b) COMPANY's advertising, marketing, promotion, or sale of products containing AMD and/or INTEL MICROPROCESSORS.

-Toshiba asserts its general objections as stated above, including without limitation its objections AMD's definitions of "DOCUMENT."
-"COMPANY" to and "MICROPROCESSOR."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections AMD's definitions of "DOCUMENT," "COMPANY" to and "MICROPROCESSOR."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's uses of the phrases "reflecting" and "regarding" are vague, overly broad and unduly burdensome, and seek the production of irrelevant documents and do not describe the documents sought with reasonable particularity.
-By way of further example, AMD's reference to "feedback" is vague, as are AMD's references to "products containing AMD or INTEL MICROPROCESSORS" and "products containing AMD and/or INTEL MICROPROCESSORS" which could be read to include any form of (unspecified) "feedback" on virtually every computer, as the vast majority of computers contain AMD or Intel microprocessors.
-Toshiba further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence.
+By way of further example, AMD's reference to "feedback" is vague, as are AMD's references to "products containing AMD or INTEL MICROPROCESSORS" and "products containing AMD and/or INTEL MICROPROCESSORS" which could be read to include any form of

+(unspecified) "feedback" on virtually every computer as the vast majority of computers contain AMD or Intel microprocessors.
+TAI further objects to this request on the grounds that it seeks documents that are neither relevant to the subject matter of the litigation nor reasonably calculated to lead to the discovery of admissible evidence.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.